 - A version of The Underworld shown in Percy Jackson and the Olympians, the judgement of the souls is performed by a rotating roster of judges done at the Judgment Pavilion.
 They decide whether souls go to the Fields of Punishment (for those who did evil), the Fields of Asphodel (for more or less neutral souls), Elysium (for good souls), or in exceedingly rare cases, the Isles of the Blest (for the absolute best souls who do good three reincarnations in a row).
 True to Classical Mythology, Minos is one of the judges, although historical figures such as Thomas Jefferson and William Shakespeare are also mentioned.

 - In the companion series within the same continuity, but based on Egyptian Mythology, the judgement of Anubis becomes a plot point.
-Since most of the pantheon has been sealed away for thousands of eons and only recently release the characters are working to restore their stations.
+Since most of the pantheon has been sealed away for thousands of eons and only recently released the characters are working to restore their stations; as the new Osiris, Julius Kane is working through a long backlog of souls (and the finale has him rejoined by a number of other judgement gods, who'd previously resided in the House of Rest until they felt they were needed again during the battle with the Forces of Chaos).
 To this end they must deliver the feather of truth to the scale at the entrance to the afterlife, but they must maintain total honesty or it becomes too heavy to move.

 - The Divine Comedy: In Inferno, King Minos is depicted as the judge of the dead in Hell, sitting at the entrance of the second circle where he judges damned souls that enter, wrapping his snake-like tail around them corresponding to the circle number they are sent to.
 Just one of the many elements lifted from Classical Mythology.